 The aim of this workshop is to offer health professionals knowledge and skills to undertake safe and effective ear care management.

-This workshop has been developed for health care professionals working in primary care or planning to deliver care in the community setting e.g. General Practice Nurses, District Nurses, Prison Nurses and Treatment Room Nurses
+This workshop has been developed for health care professionals working in primary care or planning to deliver care in the community setting e.g. General Practice Nurses, District Nurses, Prison Nurses and Treatment Room Nurses, Health Care Assistants.

-At the end of the workshop participants will be able to: -
+On completion of the workshop all participants should be able to: -

-- Identify the difficulties and complications associated with undertaking ear irrigation
+- identify the difficulties and complications associated with carrying out ear irrigation

 ‘Training was very good, facilitator was very approachable’